lotov/lcode3d/docs/technicalities/gpu.rst

        result[i] = arr1[i] + arr2[i]

 This function represents a loop body, launched in parallel with many threads at once.
-Each of them starts with obtaining the array index it is 'responsible' for with `cuda.grid(1)` and then proceeds to do the required calculation.
+Each of them starts with obtaining the array index it is 'responsible' for with ``cuda.grid(1)`` and then proceeds to perform the required calculation.
 As it is optimal to launch them in 32-threaded 'warps', one also has to handle the case of having more threads than needed by making them skip the calculation.

-No fancy Python operations are supported inside CUDA kernels, it basically a way to write C-like bodies for hot loops without having to write actual C/CUDA code.
+No fancy Python operations are supported inside CUDA kernels, it is basically a way to write C-like bodies for hot loops without having to write actual C/CUDA code.
 You can only use simple types for kernel arguments and you cannot return anything from them.